digideskio/support-tools/mdb-wt/tour.md

     0000108c:     00 00 00 00 03 00 00 00
     ...

 Note that this node contains only keys, and no values.
-Each key is the concatenation of
+Each btree key is the concatenation of

-* a BSON document containing fields whose names are the empty string, and whose values are the fields of the key, and
+* a BSON document containing fields whose names are the empty string, and whose values are the fields of the MongoDB key (a string and a double in this case), and
 * an 8-byte record id (**TBD exact format**)

 Thus, whereas the _id index stores the record id as the value of a